smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 ## Getting More Randomness

 If you are looking for how to turn a single result into multiple random numbers, check out our guide on [Randomness Expansion](../chainlink-vrf-best-practices/#getting-multiple-random-numbers).

+## Network Congestion and Responsiveness

+Network congestion can occur on all blockchains from time to time, which may result in transactions taking longer to get included in a block.
+During times of network congestion, VRF nodes will continue responding to requests, but depending on the level of congestion it can take several minutes to fulfill your randomness requests.
+It is important you account for this in your use case and set expectations accordingly.